rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Models using a small number of layers are called "shallow learning”.
 GoogleNet in 2014 used 22 layers.
 In 2016, one network uses over 1,000 layers.

+By contrast, the human brain has 300 million modules that recognize patterns, each having 100 neurons.

 At the top (or left) input layer, the network trains on a specific set of "features" and then sends that information to the next layer.